PODI4207 Pharmacology for Podiatrists

 - Students are able to (1) describe and interpret the general processes of drug administration, distribution, metabolism and excretion in the body; (2) explain the concepts of affinity, efficacy, potency with respect to the action of agonists and antagonists at selected drug target; (3) describe the key role that the dose-response relationship plays in the beneficial and adverse effects of drugs; (4) describe, with examples, the effect of drugs on the function of adrenoceptors and cholinoceptors within the ANS, and their potential clinical uses; (5) explain, with examples, how drugs might affect neurotransmission at adrenergic and cholinergic synapses within the ANS; (6) discuss the pathophysiology and treatment of diabetes mellitus; (7) discuss the physiological actions and clinical applications of glucocorticoids; (8) recognise that the prevalence of type 2 diabetes mellitus and its complications are increased in the indigenous population; (9) recognise the role that obesity plays in the development of type 2 diabetes mellitus; (10) describe the main drug groups employed in the management of hypertension and be aware of their main physiological effects that are relevant to the practice of podiatry; (11) describe the main drug groups employed in the management of heart failure and coronary heart disease and be aware of their main physiological effects that are relevant to the practice of podiatry; (12) describe the main anticoagulant and antiplatelet drug groups and be aware of their pharmacological effects and important drug interactions that are relevant to the practice of podiatry; (13) explain the mechanism of action of antibacterial drugs, and the difference between bacteriostatic and bactericidal drug action; (14) discuss the mechanism of action, clinical uses and side effects of major classes of antibacterial drugs; (15) discuss the mechanism of action, clinical uses and side effects of major classes of antifungal drugs; (16) discuss the mechanism of action, clinical uses and side effects of opioid and non-opioid analgesics; (17) discuss the complexity of drug action in the CNS at anatomical, cellular and molecular levels; (18) discuss the mechanism of action, clinical uses and side effects of major classes of antidepressant drugs; (19) discuss the mechanism of action, clinical uses and side effects of major classes of anxiolytic drugs; (20) apply basic knowledge of pharmacotherapeutics to the test,management of patients with infection, pain and dermatological conditions; (21) demonstrate ability to prescribe appropriate drug therapy for specific Podiatric clinical conditions; (22) demonstrate ability to use drug therapy as appropriate in the management plan for a patient; (23) utilize evidence based practice in prescribing drugs in Podiatric Medicine Practice; (24) understand the importance of patient education in prescribed drug therapy including directions, action and potential side effects of medication; (25) understand the importance of team work, such as collaboration with GP, in specific case management; (26) acknowledge the prescribing rights of Podiatrist within the health care system in Australia; and (27) understand the legal responsibilities of Podiatrists endorsement rights in Australia.

-- Typically this unit is assessed in the following ways: (1) prescription writing exercise; (2) test; and (3) written examination.
+- Indicative assessments in this unit are as follows: (1) prescription writing exercise; (2) test; and (3) written examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.